Do You Suffer From Test Anxiety?

 There are several things you can do to make test anxiety more manageable:

-Prepare: Develop good study habits, spread studying over several days and ask for additional help when needed.
-Eat good foods, get adequate rest and exercise to build energy.
-Attend class regularly and complete all assignments in a timely manner.
+Prepare: Develop good study habits, spread studying over several days, and if needed, ask for additional help from your instructor, a tutor, or a classmate.
+Eat healthy foods, get adequate rest, and exercise to build energy.
+Attend class regularly and complete all assignments promptly.
 Make and take practice tests.

 Keep a Positive Attitude: Develop reasonable expectations.
-Do not allow your grades to become dependent on the outcome of one exam.
 Avoid negative and irrational thoughts about catastrophic results.
 Set up a system of rewards for dedicated studying and good performance.
 Encourage yourself.

-Use Relaxation Techniques: Deep breathing exercises, imagery, visualization and muscle relaxation techniques can help increase focus and concentration.
+Use Relaxation Techniques: Deep breathing exercises, visualization strategies, and muscle relaxation techniques can help increase focus and concentration.

-Learn Good Test-taking Skills: Arrive on time to the test.
-Don’t arrive too early and get distracted by others talking negatively--anxiety is contagious!
-Don’t arrive late either as rushing will only increase your anxiety.
-Don’t panic if you can’t remember something right away--answer questions you know well first, and then go back to the more difficult ones.
+Learn Good Test-taking Skills: Arrive on time for the test with all necessary items (ID, documents, calculator, etc.).
+Don’t arrive too early and get distracted by others talking negatively—anxiety is contagious!
+Don’t arrive late either, as rushing will only increase your anxiety.
 Read directions carefully before you begin.
+Don’t panic if you can’t remember something right away—answer questions you know well first, then return to the more difficult ones.
 Try not to spend too much time on one question.
-Read each question carefully, look for keywords, and don't make assumptions about what the question might be.
 Pace yourself.
 Answer all questions (unless you are penalized for wrong answers).
 Reserve 10% of your test time for review.

-Be Healthy: If you are physically and emotionally exhausted, your body and mind are less able to tolerate stress and anxiety.
-You can improve your resistance to anxiety by getting adequate rest, eating appropriately, and taking care of your physical health.
+Be Healthy: If you are physically and emotionally exhausted, your body and mind struggle to handle stress and anxiety.
+You can improve your resistance by getting adequate rest, eating healthy foods, and caring for your physical and mental health.

-Practice the Performance: The time limits of an exam, testing conditions, and requirements are all stimuli that increase your level of arousal and add to your experience of anxiety.
-If you practice under similar conditions, you’ll become less sensitive to these stimuli.
-Work through a practice exam (or two!) under the same time and exam constraints that will exist when you take the test.
-For conditions you cannot reproduce, create them in your min--close your eyes and “see” the test environment.
+Practice the Performance: Exam time limits and testing conditions are stimuli that can increase your level of arousal and add to your experience of anxiety.
+You can become less sensitive to these stimuli if you practice under similar conditions.
+Work through practice tests under the same time limits as the actual test.
+For conditions you cannot reproduce, create them in your mind—close your eyes and “see” the test environment.

-Regulate Your Arousal Level: In cases of anxiety, the goal is to lower your level of arousal.
-Some of the most effective ways involve altering your physical responses.
+Regulate Your Level of Arousal: In an anxious situation, the goal is to lower your level of arousal.
+Some of the most effective ways involve altering your physical and mental responses.

-Deep Breathing: When anxious, we often take shallow breaths.
-We feel like we aren’t getting enough air and get more anxious.
-If you focus on breathing deeply and slowly, this cycle is interrupted and the body and mind begin to relax.
+Deep breathing: We often take shallow breaths when we are anxious.
+We can feel like we aren’t getting enough air and get more nervous.
+When you focus on breathing deeply and slowly, this cycle is interrupted, and the body and mind begin to relax.
 To learn to breathe deeply, place your hand on your stomach and inhale in a way that makes your abdomen expand.
 As you exhale, your abdomen should move inward.
-Practice taking 10-15 slow deep breaths in a row, 2-3 times per day--training your body to breathe deeply and relax.
-Then, during a stressful situation, focus on taking 2-3 deep breaths and your body will relax.
+Practice taking 10-15 slow, deep breaths in a row, 2-3 times per day—training your body to breathe deeply and relax.
+Then, during a stressful situation, focus on taking 2-3 deep breaths to relax your body.

-Progressive Muscle Relaxation: We also tense our muscles when we’re anxious.
+Progressive muscle relaxation: We also tense our muscles when we’re anxious.
 Consciously relaxing your muscles will help your body and mind relax.
-Practice muscle relaxation during deep breathing by focusing on a particular muscle group (e.g. shoulders).
-Alternately tense and relax the muscle--focus on releasing all of the tension in the muscle.
-Adding muscle relaxation to deep breathing in a stressful situation can be very helpful.
+Practice muscle relaxation during deep breathing by focusing on a particular muscle group (e.g., hands, shoulders).
+Alternately tense and relax the muscle—focus on releasing all the tension in the muscle.

-Practice Visualization: Close your eyes and create a detailed mental picture of yourself doing the best you can on the test.
-Visualize it over and over again with all of your senses (What do you see?
+Practice visualization: Close your eyes and create a picture of yourself doing your best on the test.
+Visualize it repeatedly with all your senses.
+What do you see?
 How does it feel?
-What do you hear?).
-Seeing yourself already achieving your goal makes your brain believe that attaining that goal is possible.
+What do you hear?
+Visualizing yourself achieving your goal makes your brain believe that attaining that goal is possible.

-Reduce Distractions: Distractions are additional stimuli that increase arousal.
-Explore ways to reduce distractions in your immediate environment (e.g. use noise reduction headphones, wear a sweater so you aren’t distracted by being cold, inform the test proctor of distracting noises).
+Reduce distractions: Distractions are additional stimuli that increase arousal.
+Explore ways to reduce distractions in your test environment (e.g., use noise reduction headphones or earplugs, wear a sweater so you aren’t distracted by being cold).